edm1922/ShopSavvy/docs/web-scraping-implementation.md

 # Web Scraping Implementation Plan for ShopSavvy

 ## Overview
-This document outlines the implementation plan for the web scraping approach to gather product data from e-commerce platforms like Shopee and Lazada without relying on official APIs.
+This document outlines the implementation plan for the web scraping approach to gather product data from e-commerce platforms like Kily Philippines and Lazada without relying on official APIs.

 ## Architecture